Create an AWS connection

 After a successful deployment, a connection from Dynatrace SaaS to your AWS account will be created.
 Dynatrace SaaS will then perform API calls to your AWS account to poll and push telemetry into your Dynatrace environment.

-The new integration does not deploy nor use ActiveGate compute resources inside your AWS account to poll or push telemetry, the experience is transparent and fully managed by Dynatrace SaaS.
+The new integration does not deploy or use ActiveGate compute resources inside your AWS account to poll or push telemetry.
+The experience is transparent and fully managed by Dynatrace SaaS.

-• Only standalone AWS accounts are supported.
-AWS Organization Ooboarding of AWS member accounts (using StackSets) is planned for future releases.
+• Only standalone connections for AWS accounts are supported.
+AWS Organizations onboarding of AWS member accounts (using StackSets) is coming soon.

 • AWS commercial partition Regions are supported; GovCloud and China are not supported.